GLL: A Differentiable Graph Learning Layer for Neural Networks: Automatic differentiation through graph learning

-for the unknown function $v\in \l2$.
-Note that the adjoint equation \eqref{eq:adjoint_pde} depends on the solution $u$ of \eqref{eq:elliptic_pde}, which was computed in the forward pass of the neural network and can be saved for use in backpropagation.
+This expression is a graph Laplacian applied to the function $v$, with weights that depend on the gradient of $u$.
+In fact, the first term $\zrd_z(u(x),x)v(x)$ in the adjoint equation \eqref{eq:adjoint_pde} also depends \nc on the solution $u$ of \eqref{eq:elliptic_pde}, which was computed in the forward pass of the neural network and can be saved for use in backpropagation.
 We also note that, even though the graph PDE \eqref{eq:elliptic_pde} is nonlinear, the adjoint equation \eqref{eq:adjoint_pde} is always a linear equation for $v$.

-The following theorem is our main result for backpropagation through graph learning layers. \begin{theorem} Assume $z\mapsto \tau(z,x)$ and $q\mapsto \phi(q,x,y)$ are continuously differentiable for all $x,y\in \X$.
+The following theorem is our main result for backpropagation through graph learning layers. \begin{theorem} Assume $z\mapsto \zrd(z,x)$ and $q\mapsto \phi(q,x,y)$ are continuously differentiable for all $x,y\in \X$.
 Let $f\in \l2$, $g:\L\to \R$, and suppose $u\in \l2$ satisfies \eqref{eq:elliptic_pde}.
 If the adjoint equation \eqref{eq:adjoint_pde} admits a unique solution $v\in \l2$, then the partial derivatives $\partial_{w_{xy}}u,\partial_{f(x)}u, \partial_{g(x)}u\in \l2$ exist and are continuous in the variables $w_{xy}, f(x)$ and $g(x)$, respectively.
 Furthermore, it holds that

 \end{theorem} \begin{proof} The existence and continuity of the partial derivatives $\partial_{w_{xy}}u,\partial_{f(x)}u, \partial_{g(x)}u\in \l2$ follows from the unique solvability of the adjoint equation \eqref{eq:adjoint_pde} and the implicit function theorem.